Telematics benefits for the greater good

 Telematics can assist in this effort.
 By driving safer and less aggressive, we can reduce the amount of gallons of fuel that a vehicle will burn in any given year.
 The data can also be empower consumers by validating the carbon emission and fuel efficiency claims of car manufacturers.

-Telematics helps lower accident-related costs in four areas:
+Telematics helps lower collision-related costs in four areas:

 - Minimizing personal injury by speed and seatbelt use coaching in vehicle.